- We focus on what has worked for 10,000+ patients & medical research.

 - Another name for white spots on your toenails is called the Leukonychia.

 - Leukonychia is a condition where there are white lines work that form on your fingernails or toenails.

-- 95+ percent of time this is very common and harmless.
+- 95+ percent of the time, this is widespread and harmless.
 But there’s always a chance that it can be something dangerous.

-- This is nothing to worry about, and Leukonychia, it is likely not a fungus.
+- Usually, white spots on the toenails are nothing to worry about, and Leukonychia is likely not a fungus.

 Most common causes: